 When hunting for the best wine for Thanksgiving it’s important to remember: Thanksgiving really isn’t about the food (as much as we think it is), it’s really about people gathering together to enjoy each other around the table–idiosyncrasies and all–and be thankful…

-Hopefully, you survive “Blackout Wednesday” (The night before Thanksgiving at a local bar with your hometown pals) and can handle another day of drinking.
-While there are a few ideal turkey pairing wines, there’s more to selecting the best wine for Thanksgiving dinner than the bird.
+While there are a few ideal turkey pairing wines, there’s more to selecting the best wine for Thanksgiving dinner than birds.
 Consider the following:

 - Dinner also includes yams, green bean casserole, and cranberry sauce.

 - Your house will smell redolent of turkey and pumpkin pie spice.

 - You may be on a tight budget after buying dinner fixings.

 - Ideally, you’ll be tasting wine all day. (what else is there to do with a bird in the oven?)

 1. The Wine to Pair with Turkey

 Zinfandel is America’s sweetheart.
 It’s the ideal turkey pairing wine because its lower tannin helps moisten even the driest turkey.
 Also, Zinfandel’s secondary flavors of cinnamon, clove and vanilla will put you in the mood for fall.

 These are our favorite turkey-wine Zinfandels that are ready to be guzzled now.

 Activity Guides, Wine Maps and even an Online Wine Course.Learn More